markfinger/webpack-watcher/README.md

 A wrapper around webpack compilers which:
-- improves performance by writing to an in-memory filesystem
+- improves performance by writing assets to an in-memory filesystem
-- watches the files and continually recompiles the bundles in the background
+- watches the files and continually recompiles the assets in the background
 - provides a callback interface to detect when a bundle:
   - has completed the compilation process
   - has been invalidated by the watcher